i05nagai/memorandum/language/english_speaking.md

     * break out
         * if you suddenly get spots or rash on your skin, you break out in it
 * crash/drive/bump/run
+    * bump
+        * bump off sb
+            * to kill a person
+            * They think someone bumped him off.
+        * bump into sb
+            * to meet sb unexpectedly
+                * we bumped into her in a shop
     * He lost control of the car and crashed into a wall
     * drive
         * We’re interested in how your individual strengths combine with your experience to drive impac